-‘Dancing with the Stars’ Pro Dancers Revealed For Season 27, Includes Newly Engaged Couple Jenna and Val
+‘Dancing With The Stars’ Pro Dancers Revealed For Season 27, Includes Newly Engaged Couple Jenna And Val

 There is also a newcomer coming on board to show off his dance moves as a pro dancer.
 Brandon Armstrong is ready to see if he can be the second newbie in a row to take home the mirrorball.
 He can also be seen in October on the first ever Junior version of DWTS.

 Two pro dancers that are notably missing this season are married couple Maks Chmerkovskiy and Peta Murgatroyd.
 They are busy enjoying their time with son Shai, so time off from the show means more time spent with him.
-That could also mean that the dancing couple are preparing to expand their family.
-In a previous report by The Inquisitr, Maks and Peta are thinking about baby no. 2 in the near future.
+That could also mean that the dancing couple is preparing to expand their family.
+In a previous report by the Inquisitr, Maks and Peta are thinking about baby number two in the near future.
 They both want a big family, so it may just happen in the next six months, as Peta spilled.
 Maks is way ahead as he revealed that he is already onto preparing for babies three and four.
 It may be a while before they are back on the ballroom floor if they keep making beautiful babies.

 The full cast of celebrities will be revealed on September 12, also on Good Morning America.
 The new season of Dancing with the Stars will premiere on Monday, September 24, on ABC.
 In addition, DWTS Junior is expected to begin on October 7.